bsthen/bakong-khqr/SPONSORS.md

 ---

 > ℹ️ Names are listed with sponsor consent.
-If you wish to be anonymous or update your details, please contact the project me.
+If you wish to be anonymous or update your details, please contact me.

 💙 **Thank you for supporting bakong-khqr!**